terrycojones/crossbarwww/website/crossbario/docs/Installation-on-Ubuntu.md

 ## Installing the Official Distribution (Ubuntu 14.04)

 Crossbar hosts official binary packages for Ubuntu 14.04 LTS.
-If this is not your OS, please install from source as mentioned below.
+If this is not the version of Ubuntu you are using, please install from source as mentioned below.

 First, install the repo's GPG key: